GriffinAnnshual/FaceRecognition-Attendance-Management-system/README.md

 •	Noisy image can reduce your accuracy so quality of images matter.
 •	Doesn’t work on non-frontal images.

-# For more information contact
+# For more information contact  Email:  griffintbr@gmail.com
-Email:griffintbr@gmail.com

 # SCREENSHOTS